A stakeholder engagement plan acts as a strategic manual that offers in-depth insights into your stakeholders’ interests, power, and influence.

 Once the stakeholder register is ready, rate down stakeholders’ influential levels on the project and organization.
 Not just that, you also need to identify the areas that their involvement will most impact.

-The scale of the stakeholder influence ranges from – very high to very low.
-Where High, Medium, and Low levels are the other standardized categories as explained above.
+The scale of the stakeholder influence ranges from very high to very low.
+These are typically categorized as very high, high, medium, low, or very low.

 3. Power and impact